-1. The potential of muscle growth persists even after the termination of training
+1. The potential of male muscle growth persists even after the termination of training

 It is believed that if you abandon training, the muscles atrophy and eventually return to their original size.
 But what you might not even know is that it is much easier to recapture lost muscle mass if you resume the training process.

 Thank for this you need cages satellites.
 In short, the satellites are the stem cells of the muscle tissue.
 In a state of rest these specific cells sleep, but muscle contraction and muscle damage under the influence of strength training awaken them from sleep.
 After the cells are activated, the satellites merge with the muscle fibers and give them their nuclei.
 The nucleus is the “brain” of the cell responsible for the synthesis of the muscle protein needed for growth.

 The more nuclei, the higher the potential for muscle growth.
 Moreover, the cells of the satellite have the ability to self-regulation.
 With the re-activation, they immediately begin to share, in order to simplify future growth.

 But here’s what’s really cool: the new kernels that received muscle fiber remain in it forever, even if you stop doing it.
 Therefore, when you return to training, additional nuclei will still be there to enhance protein synthesis and to quickly replenish the lost muscle mass.
 This is a muscle memory that you can use for your own good.

 2. You can build muscle mass even with very light weight